Thomson Francis Mason: Death and legacy

-ColrossIn 1989, the Fairfax County Park Authority acquired Huntley.
+In 1989, the Fairfax County Park Authority acquired Huntley.
 The restored main house is open for regular tours on Saturdays, April through October, and hosts special programs and events.
 Renovation of the nearby tenant house was completed in 2017 and it is used as a visitor welcome center for tours and programs.

 Marriage and children; relations and ancestry

 Mason married Elizabeth "Betsey" Clapham Price of Leesburg, Virginia, on 19 November 1817.
 He and Elizabeth had ten children, five sons and five daughters: